 The copyright for the Diceware8k list is owned by Arnold G Reinhold.
 The copyright for the Diceware SecureDrop list are owned by @heartsucker.
 Copyright for the EFF large list by Joseph Bonneau and EFF.
+Copyright for the brazilian portuguese list by @drebs.
+Copyright for the english adjective and noun lists by NaturalLanguagePasswords.
 See file COPYRIGHT for details.